 \section{System and Threat Model}

 Our motivational study shows the need for a new defense that is both usable and secure.
-Here, we model the system we aim to protect, and the adversary to be thwarted:
+Here, we model the system we aim to protect and the adversary to thwart:

 \para{System Model} The system loads a \pickle-based model from an untrusted source (\eg~Hugging Face Model Hub) using APIs provided by a trusted ML library (\eg~PyTorch).
 We specifically aim to protect the system from the code introduced by the \pickle program and executed by the \picklemachine.